- READ FIRST!

 600 ohm ladder line is extremely low loss feed line which lends itself well to operating under high swr conditions.
 By using a single wire dipole antenna for multiple bands, the swr on the feedline will be high.
 With extremely low loss feed line such as True Ladder Line, these swr losses are negligible.
 The net result is a highly efficient antenna system.
 We need to think of our antenna as a system, not just an antenna.
 So the question is: how do I get as much RF power to the antenna as possible through my antenna system?
 The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).Here are the choices we have (most efficient to least efficient):

-A) Ladder Line from antenna feedpoint to the Balanced ATU at the transmitter location (in the shack).
+A) Ladder Line from antenna feedpoint to the Balanced ATU at the transmitter location (in the shack) if one can keep ladder line short to minimize impedance transformation.

 C) Ladder Line from antenna feedpoint to the Unbalanced ATU (with a balun at output of ATU) at the transmitter location (in the shack).